use-ink/ink-playground/README.md

   </p>
 </figure>

-Here, all the crates which are colored in red won't compile to WebAssembly.
-This is due to the access to the local file system but also since various calls to rustc are involved and also due to many other non compatible dependencies.
+Here, all the crates which are colored in red won’t compile to WebAssembly.
+This is because of the access to the local file system but also since it involves various calls to rustc and also because of many other non-compatible dependencies.

-However, all the tools which are provided by the IDE crate compile flawlessly as well as the RA Databse to which also the Change object berlongs, as same as all the other dependencies of these crates whcih are asbtracted away in Fig. 1.
+However, all the tools which are provided by the IDE crate compile flawlessly as well as the RA Database to which also the Change object belongs, as same as all the other dependencies of these crates which are abstracted away in Fig. 1.

-The `crate_extractor` crate is creating the `Change` object by utilizing the `project_model` crate in a similar way then the `Rust Analyzer` crate does it in Fig 1.
-But then, instead of sending it to the Rust Analyzer database it utilizes the `change_json` crate to parse it to JSON.
+The crate_extractor crate is creating the `Change` object by utilizing the `project_model` crate similarly then the `Rust Analyzer` crate does it in Fig 1.
+But then, instead of sending it to the Rust Analyzer database, it uses the `change_json` crate to parse it to JSON.
 The `change_json` crate defines its own JSON structure which is (de-)serializable by [Serde JSON](https://github.com/serde-rs/json), as well as the required tools to convert the `Change` object to its corresponding JSON structure and vice-versa, see Fig. 2 below for a visualization of this interaction:

 <figure>
 <p align="center">